crypto-com/thaler-docs/docs/getting-started/punishments.md

 Whenever a validator is slashed, a percentage of their `bonded` and `unbonded` amount is transferred to `rewards_pool`.
 There are many factors involved in determining the slashing rate for a validator:

-1. `SLASH_RATE_MULTIPLIER` is the network parameters used while calculating the slashing rate.
+1. `BYZANTINE_SLASH_RATE_MULTIPLIER` is the network parameters used while calculating the slashing rate.
 It can be configured in the genesis.
 1. `validator_voting_percent` is the voting percent of faulty validator in block `H` (`H` is the height of the block when the validator made the fault).
 1. List of all the faulty validators in the block `H` and their `validator_voting_percent`s (according to above